Hands-on NixOS servers

 Nix is a superpower for deploying services.
 One of us (Evie) wanted to try out a more customized RSS reader.
 In an hour or so, she had deployed a tiny-tiny-rss server and an rss-bridge (live here).
 Another one of us (Alex) has been enjoying running his own searx, which also took hardly any work to set up.

-All sorts of stacks are supportedshare
+All sorts of stacks are supported

 The previous section might make you think NixOS is sort of a great app store for sysadmins.
 It lets you configure many existing tools.
 But what about creating your own thing?